Who We Are

 - National reputation - One of the select Colleges That Change Lives, Goucher is also listed as a top institution by The Princeton Review and U.S. News & World Report.

-- Excellent outcomes - Goucher students master the skill set employers demand: 99 percent of the Class of 2015 is employed and/or in graduate/professional school.
+- Excellent outcomes - Goucher students master the skill set employers demand: 96 percent of the Class of 2016 is employed and/or in graduate/professional school within one year.